<?xml version="1.0" encoding="utf-8"?>

 <dw:poster user="foxfirefey"/>

-<link rel="alternate" type="text/html" href="http://dreamwidth-meta.dreamwidth.org/2525.html"/>
+<link rel="alternate" type="text/html" href="https://dreamwidth-meta.dreamwidth.org/2525.html"/>

-<link rel="self" type="text/xml" href="http://dreamwidth-meta.dreamwidth.org/data/atom/?itemid=2525"/>
+<link rel="self" type="text/xml" href="https://dreamwidth-meta.dreamwidth.org/data/atom/?itemid=2525"/>

 <title>Ways to help Dreamwidth that don't involve volunteering</title>